Read this article to learn the three best practices we recommend implementing to achieve optimal adhesion levels in extruded structures.

 It is imperative to maintain adequate pH levels when using Mica’s Ethylene Acrylic Acid (EAA) primers.
 If the pH drops, foaming or other issues may occur which could slow down production, or worse, ruin the primer.
 This document is meant to assist you with maintaining the pH levels in our EAA products, and to give suggestions on how to fix the primer solution if the pH levels decrease.

 Use this Primer Intelligence article as a guide for choosing and using the correct plumbing system and materials that will work in concert with the chemistry of the primer to help prevent quality issues and other contaminations that may cause adhesion issues or delays in production.

 This Primer Intelligence contains information about how to prevent primer discoloration.

-A quick guide on how to properly dispense Mica product from IBC totes
+This is a quick guide on how to properly dispense Mica product from IBC totes.